sensecollective/www/public/faq.md

 **What types of web applications can be developed using the CGT network?**

 Many types of applications will be possible using the CGT data network.
 For example, ongoing work in the GA4GH including the [Variant Interpretation for Cancer Consortium](http://ga4gh.org/#/vic) and RNA Task Team will be able to use the network for improved cancer variant clinical curation and RNASeq analysis.
 Additional applications could allow users to watch for mentions of a specific cancer variant, drug dependency, or tumor site of origin, sending real-time updates when new data are available that meet specific criteria.
 We also expect that researchers will think of new uses for the data that will benefit patients, that the original developers of the CGT have never considered - the public, real-time nature of the data will enable new cancer discoveries and collaborations in a way not previously possible.

+**What happened to the Actionable Cancer Genome Initiative (ACGI)?**

+The CGT evolved from the Actionable Cancer Genome Initiative, which had a more clinical focus on actionability in cancer variant data, due to a few observations:
+* It is straightforward to share all somatic variants in a VCF from an informatics perspective, and relatively straightforward in some jurisdictions from a regulatory and ethics perspective
+* Variants in a VCF cannot a priori be disqualified in the long-term from potentially contributing to clinically relevant observations, and therefore should be aggregated when possible
+* Therefore, a foundational repository of all somatic variants, along with some clinical information, provides a practical and powerful way to achieve comprehensive clinically useful outputs
+* Instead of an initial focus on actionability, we will support development of annotation applications on top of this foundational repository - thus, we will focus on developing the foundational CGT resource as a necessary precursor to any focus on actionability